-Whether you'd rather relax on vacation or you want to be active onboard, you'll find what you're looking for with Carnival or MSC.
+Whether you'd rather relax on vacation or you want to be active onboard, you'll find what you're looking for with Carnival Cruise Line or MSC Cruises.
 Both offer plenty of quiet places for reading, sun decks for perfecting your tan, spas for treatments like facials and massages, and areas just for adults if you want some time away from the kids.

 There are several differences between activities on MSC Cruises vs. Carnival.
 In general, MSC drops jaws with its nightly entertainment, while Carnival offers a constant happy-go-lucky party vibe where poolside belly-flop contests are the norm during the day and adult scavenger hunts are a raucous hit at night.

 MSC features dual ziplines on its newest vessels; although they weren't the first ship-based ziplines, they are the industry's longest.
 Riding them comes with an added fee, however, as do other daytime activities like bowling, 4D cinemas and billiards.
-Carnival's gratis adrenaline-pumping activities include the aforementioned ropes courses and SkyRide, which are found on newer vessels.
+Carnival's gratis adrenaline-pumping activities include the aforementioned ropes courses, the first roller coster at sea, and SkyRide, which are found on newer vessels.

 Additionally, both lines have packed daily schedules filled with trivia, bingo, movie screenings, dance lessons, port talks, shopping opportunities and live music.
 Further amenities -- like fitness centers, for-fee arcades and nightclubs with DJ-spun music -- allow cruisers to make their own fun without a schedule.